Skip to Content

 Update your unfinished basement by using concrete basement floor paint | Building Bluebird

-Working in 4×4 sections, use a synthetic paintbrush to trim the edges of the basement with the epoxy paint.
+Working in 4×4 sections, use a synthetic paintbrush to first trim the edges of the basement with the epoxy paint.

 Update your unfinished basement by using concrete basement floor paint | Building Bluebird

-Use a ⅜ inch nap and 9” roller frame to apply the floor paint in the 4×4 section.
+Use a ⅜ inch nap and 9” paint roller frame to apply the floor paint in the 4×4 section.

 Update your unfinished basement by using concrete basement floor paint | Building Bluebird